Bricks for Autism LEGO® - Based Therapy Clinical Research Findings

 Licensed Trainers and Dr. Andrew Low, City University of Hong Kong

-Dr. Gina Gomez de la Cuesta, Founder and Director of Bricks for Autism C.I.C and Clinical Psychologist
+Dr. Gina Gomez de la Cuesta, Founder and Director of Bricks for Autism C.I.C (Renamed as Play Included C.I.C.) and Clinical Psychologist

 The first to bring LEGO®-Based Therapy to United Kingdom and to use this model to help the people in need at the Cambridge University’s Autism Research Centre.
 Researches are still undergoing at present.